-70. Ecology and biosystems: levels of organization, sustainability and properties of biosystems, approaches to the study of biosystems.

-71. Biosphere: the biosphere, biogeochemical cycles of water, carbon, nitrogen, sulfur, phosphorus, the emergence and stages of life on Earth.

-72. Biogeocenology and community ecology: concepts of biogeocenosis, ecosystem, biome, structure, classification, productivity, succession, trophic relationships and levels, ecological efficiencies and pyramids.

-73. Population ecology: characteristics and properties of populations, models of population growth, classification of relationships between populations, ecological strategies, regulation of population size, strategies of intrapopulation interaction.

-74. Autecology and basics of environmental science: classification of environmental factors, Liebich's law of minimum, Shelford's rule of tolerance, size classes of organisms, biological effects of solar radiation and temperature, Bergman, Allen, Gloger rules, basic environments, life forms of organisms.

-75. Human ecology and nature conservation: features of humans as a species, regulation of population size, main stages of development of humanity's relations with the environment, the environmental crisis of our time and possible ways to overcome it.

-1. Begon M., Townsend C.R., Harper J.L.
+- 91. Biosphere: the biosphere, biogeochemical cycles of water, carbon, nitrogen, sulphur, phosphorus, the emergenceand stages of life on Earth. - 92.
+Biogeocenology and community ecology: concepts of biogeocenosis, ecosystem, biome, structure, classification, productivity, succession, trophic relationships and levels, ecological efficiencies and pyramids. - 93.
+Population ecology: characteristics and properties of populations, models of population growth, classification of relations between populations, ecological strategies, regulation of population size, strategies of intrapopulation interaction. - 94.
+Autecology and basics of environmental science: classification of environmental factors, Liebich's law of minimum, Shelford's rule of tolerance, size classes of organisms, biological effects of solar radiation and temperature, Bergman, Allen, Gloger rules, basic environments, life forms of organisms. - 95.
+Human ecology and nature conservation: features of humans as a species, regulation of population size, main stages of development of humanity's relations with the environment, the environmental crisis of our time and possible ways to overcome it. - 1.
+Begon M., Townsend C.R., Harper J.L.
 Ecology.
-From individuals to ecosystems. - Malden - Oxford - Victoria, Blackwell Publishing, 2006. - 738 p.

-2. Moles M.C.
+From individuals to ecosystems.
+Malden Oxford Victoria, BlackwellPublishing, 2006.
+738 p. - 2.
+Moles M.C.
 Ecology: concepts and applications.
-McGraw-Hill Education, 2016. - 592 p.
+McGraw-Hill Education, 2016.
+592 p.

-IX.
-BIOORGANIC CHEMISTRY
+X. BIOORGANIC CHEMISTRY

-76. Structure and functions of carbohydrates: classification of carbohydrates; structure, chemical properties and biological role of monosaccharides (aldose, ketose, pentose, hexose); structure, properties and biological role of monosaccharide derivatives (O- and N-glycosides, aldonic and uronic acids, sucrose alcohols, aminosaccharides, sugar phosphates, deoxysaccharides); structure, properties and biological role of of oligosaccharides; structure, properties and biological role of homopolysaccharides (starch, glycogen, cellulose, chitin) and heteropolysaccharides (for example, hyaluronic acid, heparin and chondroitin sulfate).

-77. Structure and functions of amino acids: diversity of the structure of natural amino acids; stereoisomerism of protein amino acids; acid-base properties; classification of proteinogenic amino acids by polarity and charge of the radical (side chain); color reactions to amino acids (ninhydrin, xanthoprotein, Fol's).

-78. Structure and function of peptides and proteins: peptide bond (formation, structure, biuretic reaction); levels of structural organization of proteins (primary, secondary, tertiary and quaternary structures); types of bonds between amino acid residues involved in the stabilization of each level of structural organization of proteins; physicochemical properties of proteins (solubility, isoelectric point); denaturation of proteins, factors contributing to protein denaturation, features of the structure and functions of globular and fibrillar proteins.
+- 96. Structure and functions of carbohydrates: classification of carbohydrates; structure, chemical properties and biological role of monosaccharides (aldose, ketose, pentose, hexose); structure, properties and biological role of monosaccharide derivatives (O- and N-glycosides, aldonic and uronic acids, sucrose alcohols, aminosaccharides, sugar phosphates, deoxysaccharides); structure, properties and biological role of oligosaccharides; structure, properties and biological role of homopolysaccharides (starch, glycogen, cellulose, chitin) and heteropolysaccharides (for example, hyaluronic acid, heparin and chondroitin sulfate). - 97.
+Structure and functions of amino acids: diversity of the structure of natural amino acids; stereoisomerism of protein amino acids; acid-base properties; classification of proteinogenic amino acids by polarity and charge of the radical (side chain); colour reactions to amino acids (ninhydrin, xanthoprotein, Fol's). - 98.
+Structure and function of peptides and proteins: peptide bonds (formation, structure, biuretic reaction); levels of structural organisation of proteins (primary, secondary, tertiary and quaternary structures); types of bonds between amino acid residues involved in the stabilisation of each level of structural organisation of proteins; physicochemical properties of proteins (solubility, isoelectric point); denaturation of proteins, factors contributing to protein denaturation, features of the structure and functions of globular and fibrillar proteins.